 “They were all over it,” Teresa recalls.
 “They liked the innovation behind it.
 They liked the possibilities it could bring, and they supported it.”

-Once the pilot program is complete, Teresa and Angus hope to become full-fledged members of VGH’s Infection Control team, and plans are underway to train Dodger, Teresa’s second springer spaniel, to expand the program’s reach.
+Once the pilot program is complete, Teresa and Angus hope to become full-fledged members of VGH’s Infection Control team, and a second dog, Dodger, Teresa’s second springer spaniel, has been trained to expand the program’s reach.

 What is a Superbug?